aaron-smits/playwright-report-demo/README.md

 # playwright-report-demo

-- Publish your Playwright report to GitHub Pages
+### GitHub Pages

 See `.gitub/workflows/pages.yml`

-- Publish your Playwright report to S3 bucket
+### S3 bucket and CloudFront via AWS

 See `.gitub/workflows/playwright-s3.yml` and the Terraform files in `aws/`

-Note: you need to create an S3 bucket for the Terraform backend first.
+Note: you need to create an S3 bucket for the Terraform backend first if you intend to use this on the CI.

+### Cloudflare Pages

+Follow the setup instructions [here](https://github.com/marketplace/actions/cloudflare-pages-github-action) to retrieve an API token from your Cloudflare [account](https://dash.cloudflare.com/profile/api-tokens)

+See `.gitub/workflows/cf-pages.yaml` for details

 - In Progress: